 Welcome to the Stamina DPS Sets article.
 We will discuss some of the best stamina sets that are available at the moment and why they are most commonly used, also talking about pros and cons if there are any.

 The Maelstrom's Bow drops in the Maelstrom Arena but only in the veteran mode.
 This is a must have for every endgame player, the weapon will increase your dps by around 3-5k.
 This is a huge overall buff to your single target damage and even more so AoE damage.
 The arena is difficult and it will take you some time to complete it, but it will definitely be worth it.
 Maelstrom Bow is usually used in combination with Endless Hail on the backbar.
-You have to be aware of one important thing, if you weapon swap too early after applying Endless Hail, the buff from the Maelstrom Bow will not apply.
-Therefore you have to make sure to use Endless Hail > Ability > Ability > Weapon Swap.
-Because once you cast the second ability, Endless Hail will start dealing damage, once Endless Hail deals damage the Maelstrom Bow buff is permanently applied till you have to recast the ability.
+The damage buff is applied to the whole duration of the skill.

 Arms of Relequen

 Arms of Relequen comes in two different versions, Perfect Arms of Relequen and Arms of Relequen.
 The perfect version has an additional stamina bonus, the unique five piece bonus is exactly the same on both sets.
 Relequen drops in Cloudrest which is located in Summerset.